peterhinch/micropython-monitor/README.md

 ### Threaded and RP2 dual core applications

-The monitor is designed to work with asynchronous systems based on `uasyncio`, threading and interrupts.
+The monitor is designed to work with asynchronous systems based on `asyncio`, threading and interrupts.
 It also supports dual-core applications on RP2, but the device under test should run firmware V1.19 or later.